 Executive Director - Jon Freedman

 Jon began working at FRS in June 2012, organising our community events and membership engagement.
 In December 2015 he was appointed FRS Executive Director.
 He grew up in the Reform Movement, on RSY-Netzer camps and at Southport New Synagogue.
-After graduating from Birmingham University in 2000, Jon worked for a year as RSY-Netzer movement worker, and went from there to a four year spell in the Civil Service.
+After graduating from Birmingham University, Jon worked for a year as RSY-Netzer movement worker, and went from there to a four year spell in the Civil Service.
 He found his way back to working in the Jewish community in 2005, firstly with Clore Shalom school and then at West London Synagogue.
-Jon lives in Enfield with his wife Rebecca and daughter Liat, and they enjoy the community support and spirit they gain from being members of FRS.
+Jon and his family enjoy the community support and spirit they gain from being members of FRS.

 Kindergarten Head Teacher – Catherine Levy

 Before starting at FRS Kindergarten Catherine worked extensively in a management capacity within various theatre organisations.
 She

 took a change in career path and came to work at the Kindergarten almost four years ago bringing with her, her youngest child Saul!
 She has been in the privileged position of having been both a Kindergarten parent and staff member and has enjoyed both roles enormously.
 She is delighted to be taking on the role of Kindergarten Head teacher and looks forward to being part of the community as a whole with the rest of her family, her husband Adam and children Scarlett and Saul.